AaryaDevnani/MOLA-LAB-Challenge/readme.md

 - The website has been containerized using docker.
 The link for it's docker container is available [here](https://hub.docker.com/r/aaryadevnani/mola)

-- It is hosted on GCP, and can be viewed [here](https://mola-lab-challenge-dnkwjouc7q-uc.a.run.app/)
+- It is hosted on GCP, and can be viewed [here](https://mola-lab-challenge-dnkwjouc7q-uc.a.run.app/) - GCP instance down due to 0 credits.

 - CI/CD has been done via GitHub Actions.
 Any push to the master branch will generate a new build.